-The stand-up meeting is a tried and true method for keeping meetings on task and everyone on their toes — literally.
-Read this great Learning Space how-to article to test a stand-up meeting in your office.
+The stand-up meeting is a tried and true presentation idea for keeping meetings on task and everyone on their toes—literally.
+Read this great article on how to test a stand-up meeting in your office.

-60% of our interactions are via nonverbal communication, like facial expressions, gestures and body language.
-If you have remote attendees and don’t include non-verbal cues, you’re losing 60% of your presentation power.
-Turn on your webcam in an online meeting room for maximum effectiveness.
+Up to 93% of our interactions are via nonverbal communication, like facial expressions, gestures and body language.
+If you have remote attendees and don’t include non-verbal cues, you’re losing 93% of your presentation power.
+Turn on your webcam in an online meeting to maximize effectiveness and attendee attention.
 After all, everyone wants to see your pretty face.

 4. Engage all five senses.